MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm-device_registry_property.md

 ### -field DevicePropertyDeviceDescription

-Requests a string describing the device, such as "Microsoft PS/2 Port Mouse", typically defined by the manufacturer. *PropertyBuffer* points to a NULL-terminated WCHAR string.
+String describing the device, such as "Microsoft PS/2 Port Mouse", typically defined by the manufacturer.
+Property type is a NULL-terminated WCHAR string.

 ### -field DevicePropertyHardwareID

-Requests the [hardware](/windows-hardware/drivers/install/hardware-ids) IDs provided by the device that identify the device. *PropertyBuffer* points to a REG_MULTI_SZ value.
+[Hardware IDs](/windows-hardware/drivers/install/hardware-ids) provided by the device that identify the device.
+Property type is a REG_MULTI_SZ value.

 ### -field DevicePropertyCompatibleIDs

-Requests the [compatible IDs](/windows-hardware/drivers/install/compatible-ids) reported by the device. *PropertyBuffer* points to a REG_MULTI_SZ value.
+[Compatible IDs](/windows-hardware/drivers/install/compatible-ids) reported by the device.
+Property type is a REG_MULTI_SZ value.

 ### -field DevicePropertyBootConfiguration

-Requests the hardware resources assigned to the device by the firmware, in raw form. *PropertyBuffer* points to a [CM_RESOURCE_LIST](./ns-wdm-_cm_resource_list.md) structure.
+Hardware resources assigned to the device by the firmware, in raw form.
+Property type is a [CM_RESOURCE_LIST](./ns-wdm-_cm_resource_list.md) structure.

 ### -field DevicePropertyBootConfigurationTranslated

-The hardware resources assigned to the device by the firmware, in translated form. *PropertyBuffer* points to a **CM_RESOURCE_LIST** structure.
+The hardware resources assigned to the device by the firmware, in translated form.
+Property type is a **CM_RESOURCE_LIST** structure.

 ### -field DevicePropertyClassName

-Requests the name of the device's setup class, in text format. *PropertyBuffer* points to a NULL-terminated WCHAR string.
+Name of the device's setup class, in text format.
+Property type is a NULL-terminated WCHAR string.

 ### -field DevicePropertyClassGuid

-Requests the GUID for the device's setup class. *PropertyBuffer* points to a NULL-terminated array of WCHAR.
-This routine returns the GUID in a string format as follows, where each "c" represents a hexadecimal character: {cccccccc-cccc-cccc-cccc-cccccccccccc}
+GUID for the device's setup class.
+Property type is a NULL-terminated array of WCHAR.

+The GUID in a string format as follows, where each "c" represents a hexadecimal character: {cccccccc-cccc-cccc-cccc-cccccccccccc}

 ### -field DevicePropertyDriverKeyName

-Requests the name of the driver-specific registry key. *PropertyBuffer* points to a NULL-terminated WCHAR string.
+Name of the driver-specific registry key.
+Property type is a NULL-terminated WCHAR string.

 ### -field DevicePropertyManufacturer

-Requests a string identifying the manufacturer of the device. *PropertyBuffer* points to a NULL-terminated WCHAR string.
+String identifying the manufacturer of the device.
+Property type is a NULL-terminated WCHAR string.

 ### -field DevicePropertyFriendlyName

-Requests a string that can be used to distinguish between two similar devices, typically defined by the class installer. *PropertyBuffer* points to a NULL-terminated WCHAR string.
+String that can be used to distinguish between two similar devices, typically defined by the class installer.
+Property type is a NULL-terminated WCHAR string.

 ### -field DevicePropertyLocationInformation

-Requests information about the device's location on the bus; the interpretation of this information is bus-specific. *PropertyBuffer* points to a NULL-terminated WCHAR string.
+Information about the device's location on the bus; the interpretation of this information is bus-specific.
+Property type is a NULL-terminated WCHAR string.

 ### -field DevicePropertyPhysicalDeviceObjectName

-Requests the name of the PDO for this device. *PropertyBuffer* points to a NULL-terminated WCHAR string.
+Name of the PDO for this device.
+Property type is a NULL-terminated WCHAR string.

 ### -field DevicePropertyBusTypeGuid

-Requests the GUID for the bus that the device is connected to.
-The system-defined bus type GUIDs are listed in the Wdmguid.h header file. *PropertyBuffer* points to a GUID, which is a 16-byte structure that contains the GUID in binary form.
+GUID for the bus that the device is connected to.
+The system-defined bus type GUIDs are listed in the `Wdmguid.h` header file.
+Property type is a GUID, which is a 16-byte structure that contains the GUID in binary form.

 ### -field DevicePropertyLegacyBusType

-Requests the bus type, such as PCIBus or PCMCIABus. *PropertyBuffer* points to an [INTERFACE_TYPE](ne-wdm-_interface_type.md) enumeration value.
+Requests the bus type, such as PCIBus or PCMCIABus.
+Property type is an [INTERFACE_TYPE](ne-wdm-_interface_type.md) enumeration value.

 ### -field DevicePropertyBusNumber

-Requests the legacy bus number of the bus the device is connected to. *PropertyBuffer* points to a ULONG.
+Legacy bus number of the bus the device is connected to.
+Property type is a ULONG.

 ### -field DevicePropertyEnumeratorName

-Requests the name of the enumerator for the device, such as "PCI" or "root". *PropertyBuffer* points to a NULL-terminated WCHAR string.
+Name of the enumerator for the device, such as "PCI" or "root".
+Property type is a NULL-terminated WCHAR string.

 ### -field DevicePropertyAddress

-Requests the address of the device on the bus. *PropertyBuffer* points to a ULONG.
+Address of the device on the bus.
+Property type is a ULONG.

 The interpretation of this address is bus-specific.
 The caller of this routine should call the routine again to request the **DevicePropertyBusTypeGuid**, or possibly the **DevicePropertyLegacyBusType**, so it can interpret the address.
 An address value of 0xFFFFFFFF indicates that the underlying bus driver did not supply a bus address for the device.

-The following list describes the information certain bus drivers store in the *PropertyBuffer* for their child devices:
+The following list describes the information certain bus drivers store for their child devices:

 | Bus | Description |
 |-----|-------------|